About the Artwork

 Prior to making this work, the artist submitted a proposal describing it.
 Here is what she said about it:

-our connection to the earth, our impact on the land, and our capabilities as a species.
+Land art is fascinating and provocative to audiences.
+Works of this nature encourage contemplation of our connection to the earth, our impact on the land, and our capabilities as a species.
 Land art elevates a conversation of art and sustainability beyond the novel re-use of waste materials.
-The scale, transience, and ethereal qualities of the work reference civilizations of the past, prodding at our deep rooted curiosity
+The scale, transience, and ethereal qualities of the work reference civilizations of the past, prodding at our deep rooted curiosity of archaism.
+Many people have never been exposed to land art, and I have no doubt this work will draw visitors to the park and incite an active dialogue of art, nature, and sustainability.

 About the Artist